Cristiana Pegoraro, Pianist

 During the school year, Cristiana teaches at her private studios in Rome and New York.

-In July, she also teaches at the Narnia Arts Academy International Summer Training Program in Narni, Italy.
+In July, she also teaches at the Narnia Festival International Summer Training Program in Narni, Italy.

 She is a testimonial of Umbria’s tourism campaign throughout the world.